jmr-lab/jmr-lab/README.md

 ## Achievements

-- **Time Magazine Person of the Year (2006)**: Recognized for my contributions and impact in technology and beyond, this honor fuels my passion for excellence.
+- **Time Magazine Person of the Year (2006)**: Recognized for my contributions and impact in technology and beyond, this honour fuels my passion for excellence.

 ## Let's Connect